 \section{Introduction}

-The Mecke-Palm formula is an important identity in sto\-cha\-stic analysis of Poisson random measures and L\'evy processes.
-In this work we propose its generalization named the multiple mixed-type Mecke-Palm formula.
-We show that such a variant of the formula is useful and it has a considerable scope of applications.
+The Mecke-Palm formula is an important identity in sto\-cha\-stic analysis of Poisson random measures.
+In this work we propose its generalization named the (multiple) mixed-type Mecke-Palm formula.
+We show that the generalization is useful and has a considerable scope of applications.

 Part of our motivation comes from recent results on moments of stochastic integrals \cite{MR3021456}, \cite{MR3210036}.
-These are obtained for $1$-processes in \cite{MR3021456} by using combinatorics of the binomial convolution, which undoes the usual compensation in stochastic integration against Poisson random measures \cite{MR1876169}, \cite{MR1943877}.
-This result is extended in \cite[Theorem 3.1]{MR3210036} to ensembles of integrals of $1$-processes.
+These were obtained for $1$-processes in \cite{MR3021456} by using combinatorics of the binomial convolution to undo the usual compensation in stochastic integration against Poisson random measures \cite{MR1876169}, \cite{MR1943877}; and they were extended in \cite[Theorem 3.1]{MR3210036} to ensembles of integrals of $1$-processes.